|

-Step By Step process of
+Step By Step process

-Configuring Oracle 10gR2 (10.2.0.3)
+of Configuring Oracle 10gR2 (10.2.0.3) RAC Standby for RAC Primary using ASM:

-By Bhavin Hingu
+Bhavin Hingu

-This document
+This

-step process of building 10g R2 (10.2.0.3) Physical RAC Dataguard for
+document explains the step by step process of building 10g R2 (10.2.0.3)

-It also covers the steps of converting
+Physical RAC Dataguard for RAC Primary Database.
+It also covers the steps of

-the process of configuring the DataGuard Broker.
+end it shows the process of configuring the DataGuard Broker.

-Single Instance 10g Standby for single
+The Step By Step configuration of Single Instance 10g Standby for single

-Instance 10g Primary then, goto HERE.
+Instance 10g Primary is located HERE.

 Task List:

-Technical Architecture
+Technical

-of 10G RAC primary to RAC DataGuard
+Architecture of 10G RAC primary to RAC DataGuard

 PRIMARY

-db name: TSTP (7 Node RAC)
+name: TSTP (7 Node RAC)

-inst name(s):
+inst

-TSTP1,TSTP2,TSTP3,TSTP4,TSTP5,TSTP6,TSTP7
+name(s): TSTP1,TSTP2,TSTP3,TSTP4,TSTP5,TSTP6,TSTP7

 db_unique_name: tstp